On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Introduction

-It is therefore necessary to assess the accuracy of HISA observations towards MCs in a fully self-consistent manner.
-Some of the first synthetic HI observations are presented by \citet{Douglas10} and \citet{Acreman10,Acreman12}, modelling the HI emission on galactic scales with resolutions around a few 1~pc, i.e. stemming from the more diffuse, atomic ISM.
+Some of the first synthetic HI observations are presented by \citet{Douglas10} and \citet{Acreman10,Acreman12}, modelling the HI emission on \textit{galactic} scales with resolutions around a few 1~pc, i.e. stemming from the more diffuse, atomic ISM.
 On similar scales, \citet{Kim14}, and in associated follow-up studies \citet{Murray15,Murray17}, conclude that HI absorption observations can trace parameters like the $N_\rmn{HI}$ and the spin temperature with an accuracy of a few 10\%.
 However, the authors do not include a chemical network for HI-H$_2$ and only apply a simplified radiative transfer method without observational effects such as noise or beam smearing.
 On smaller scales of individual MCs, both \citet{Hennebelle07} and \citet{Heiner15} present HI spectra from simulations without any chemical network and only a simplified radiative transfer method.
 However, on these scales HI and H$_2$ coexist and are out of equilibrium due to turbulent mixing \citep{Glover07b,Valdivia16,Seifried17} and thus the predictive power of these studies is limited. \citet{Fukui18} present synthetic HI spectra of colliding flow simulations including a chemical network for HI and H$_2$.
 The authors find that for a significant portion of the pixels, $N_\rmn{HI}$ can be underestimated in a non-negligible manner by several 10\% and more, in particular in pixels with high optical depths.
 They do, however, not report any HI self-absorption features nor include observational effects.
 Furthermore, as the authors consider a MC at an extremely early evolutionary stage, their findings rather apply to the cold and warm neutral medium.
 Finally, \citet{Soler19} apply the method of oriented gradients to synthetic HISA observations of MCs modelled by \citet{Clark19}.

 Following these works, here we present fully self-consistent synthetic HISA observations of MCs, that is, including 3D, MHD simulations with a chemical network, high spatial resolution ($\sim$0.1~pc), self-consistent radiative calculations and observational effects.
 We investigate the accuracy of HISA observations towards MCs (Section~\ref{sec:results}) and discuss implications of our findings for the postulated saturation of $N_\rmn{HI}$ around 10$^{21}$~cm$^{-2}$ (Section~\ref{sec:discussion}).
 In particular we show that this saturation of $N_\rmn{HI}$ could be a purely observational effect and/or a consequence of oversimplifying assumptions in semi-analytical models (Section~\ref{sec:moreHI}).
 We conclude our work in Section~\ref{sec:conclusion}.